ranking-agent/strider/docs/EXECUTION_OVERVIEW.md

 ## Execution

-After planning, query execution is handled by Binder in [fetcher.py](strider/fetcher.py).
-Binder processes a query graph by recursively breakign it down into subgraphs.
+After planning, query execution is handled by Fetcher in [fetcher.py](strider/fetcher.py).
+Fetcher processes a query graph by recursively breaking it down into subgraphs.
 More information on this can be found in [docs/COMPONENTS](docs/components.md#important-functions).
 The motivation for this architecture is to be able to return results before the query has finished execution.
 In this case you can think of a completed result as a binding of all nodes to IDs:

 #### Example Query Graph: